farah-maria/ThereIsLight/README.md

 ![Preview](images/intro.png)

-2. When the player types in an option that is a typo or isn't a valid selection, an error message comes up and the user is asked the question again, so that the game can resume with minimum interruption.
+2. When the player types in an option that is a typo, or an empty space, or isn't in general a valid selection, an error message comes up and the user is asked the question again, so that the game can resume with minimum interruption.
 Throughout the game, errors are handled in this way and loop back  to the question.

 ![Preview](images/validation.png)